grpc/proposal/A14-channelz.md

 constantly evolving number, which each endpoint sending chunks of window.
 For the particular flow control windows in the socket data, they are the windows as defined by the underlying transport.
 For example, HTTP/2 transports report the connection level flow control window.
-Implementations that don’t support flow control may set this to the max value, implying that there is no limitation.
+Implementations that don't support flow control may set this to the max value, implying that there is no limitation.
 Note that only the connection level flow control window is reported, rather than the stream level.
 TCP level flow and congestion control counters are exposed